Nicoconot/Unity-CSharp/README.md

 Please check out our [itch.io](https://lightkeepersmachine.itch.io/) page.
 I was the programmer to everything shown there, and you'll be able to see some of my code first hand!

+** Some of the code has been edited or ommited to preserve intellectual property.
+The scripts provided here are only a small part of the full project.

 ----------------